Have you ever looked into the mirror, saw a strange face, and whispered to yourself, “I feel nothing”?

 When you release insane amounts of dopamine, you will surely feel good …

 After that, normal activities will not produce the same amount of dopamine and will, therefore, feel dull and empty.

-Dr. Philip Zimbardo, who initially raised this issue, said that it is about being addicted to things like watching porn, gaming, and also internet to the point of doing them excessively.
+Dr. Philip Zimbardo, who initially raised this issue, said that it is about being addicted to things like watching porn, gaming, and also internet to the point of indulging in these activities excessively.

 Think of someone who watches porn 3 hours every day, plays video games 5 hours each day and spends the rest of the day browsing Facebook, Reddit, and YouTube.
 And obviously he has no social skills or social life.